Pranav1002/JobBoardFrontend/README.md

 To run the JobBoard project on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/JobBoard.git`
+1. Clone the repository: git clone https://github.com/JobBoard.git
-2. Navigate to the project directory: `cd JobBoard`
+2. Navigate to the project directory: cd JobBoard
-3. Install frontend dependencies: `yarn install`
+3. Install frontend dependencies: yarn install
-4. Install backend dependencies (Spring Boot): Dependencies are managed using Maven or Gradle.
-Please refer to the backend project documentation for installation instructions.
+4. Install backend dependencies: Navigate to the backend directory and use Maven or Gradle to manage dependencies.
+For Maven, run mvn install.
-5. Set up the MySQL database.
-Ensure that your backend is configured to connect to the database.
+5. Set up the MySQL database: Create a MySQL database and configure the backend to connect to it.
+Update the database connection details in the backend’s application.properties file.
-6. Start the frontend development server: `yarn start`
+6. Start the frontend development server: Run yarn start to launch the frontend application.
-7. Start the backend server: Refer to the backend project documentation for instructions on running the Spring Boot application.
+7. Start the backend server: Navigate to the backend directory and use Maven to run the Spring Boot application. use command mvn spring-boot:run.
-8. Open your web browser and access the application.
+8. Open your web browser and access the application: Visit the appropriate URL to view and interact with the application.

 ## Contributor